EATRIS-Plus – Flagship in Personalised Medicine

 • and Poor understanding of the clinical needs resulting in limited clinical adoption.

 Tackling those issues in a systematic way is one of our main objectives.
-The consortium ambitions to deliver a multi-omic toolbox to support cross omic analysis and data integration in clinical samples.
+The consortium delivered a multi-omic toolbox to support cross omic analysis and data integration in clinical samples.

-The omic tools will be developed and tested with a real-setting demonstrator, an already established cohort of 1,000 healthy individuals in Czechia upon whom genomic sequencing has been already performed.
-Information available on this healthy individual cohort will be augmented during the project with transcriptomic, proteomic and metabolomic data.
+The omic tools were developed and tested with a real-setting demonstrator, a previously established cohort of 1,000 healthy individuals in Czechia upon whom genomic sequencing had been performed.
+During the project information available on this healthy individual cohort was supplemented with transcriptomic, proteomic and metabolomic data.

-By providing such toolbox to the research community, EATRIS-Plus will be the engine to enable high-quality research in the context of patient stratification and accelerate the implementation of Personalised Medicine solutions.
-EATRIS is the European Infrastructure for Translational Medicine providing services for accelerating biomedical innovation.
+By providing such toolbox to the research community, EATRIS-Plus is the engine to enable high-quality research in the context of patient stratification and accelerating the implementation of Personalised Medicine solutions.

 WP1 – Multi-omic technologies for Personalised Medicine